w3teal/www/src/pages/contact.md

 If you don't like sending emails, you can use one of [my social links in Keyoxide](https://keyoxide.org/aspe:keyoxide.org:YM7J2J5UIVYRWSHRSOTYFYJ2HQ).
 _(e.g. If you like to use Mastodon, Discord, Twitter[^2])_

+If you would like to share your thoughts about my website and blog, please visit [/guestbook](/guestbook).

 ---

 [^1]: BTW I use [ImprovMX](https://improvmx.com/).